Joyoem/mt-exercise-02/README.md

 - Path Adaptation: Updated to utilize the preprocessed Europarl dataset.

-- Efficiency Tuning: Reduced training intensity to 20 epochs to balance performance and computation time.
+- Efficiency Tuning: Reduced training intensity to 20 epochs because each epoch costs about >10min, 40*10 is too lang.

 - Logging: Implemented a tee pipeline to preserve all terminal outputs into train_log.txt, which served as the primary data source for manual Test PPL extraction.